unstable-frosty/draft-repo/Panthers-2025-repo-main/Panthers-2025-repo-main/EV3_README_BALANCED (1).md

-# EV3 Future Engineers – Balanced Technical Documentation
-*(Paragraphs + Some Bullet Points)*
+# EV3 Open Challenge Code Explanation

 This document explains the navigation program for the WRO Future Engineers Open Challenge.
-It keeps the long-form descriptive style you liked, but now includes a moderate number of bullet points to improve clarity without overwhelming structure.
-Every section maintains similar density and importance, reflecting the structure and depth of the original program.

 ---